AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 Messages are sent in HTML or text format by default, according to recipient preference.
 We recommend creating content in both formats to ensure that messages can be correctly displayed in any mail system.
 For more on this, refer to [Selecting message formats](../../delivery/using/defining-the-email-content.md#selecting-message-formats).

+You can also send emails with a new format, AMP for Email.
+See [AMP for Email format](../../delivery/using/defining-the-email-content.md#amp-for-email-format).

 * To import an HTML content, use the **[!UICONTROL Open]** button.
 You can also paste the source code directly into the **[!UICONTROL Source]** sub-tab.

   If you are using the [Digital Content Editor](../../web/using/about-campaign-html-editor.md) (DCE), refer to [Selecting a content template](../../web/using/use-case--creating-an-email-delivery.md#step-3---selecting-a-content).